 Piloting this type of war fighting aircraft needs to have courage, strength, and nerves of steel like 1st Lt.
 Christal Pagaran Theriot, a Filipino-American who is the newly commissioned officer piloting a modern and deadly “Apache” combat chopper to the United States Army.

 The Filipino community in the United States stands proud to 1st Lt.
 Christal Pagaran Theriot as the newest Filipino-American entrant to the US Army.

-A petite and charming Theriot is a 24- year-old graduate of West Point (branching aviation) and now an Apache helicopter pilot who will soon be assigned to handle a platoon in Europe in the fall.
+A petite and charming Theriot is a 24- year-old graduate of West Point (branching aviation) and now an Apache helicopter pilot who will soon be assigned abroad in the fall to handle a platoon.

 Christal Theriot the eldest daughter of Joy Pagaran and John Theriot, when Christal was still a kid she always dreaming of becoming a soldier.
 She said, “I just want to be a soldier someday, that is my way of serving the country.”

 When she was already 18 years old, Christal Theriot joined the United States Military Academy at West Point on June 27, 2011.

 She went through the cadet basic training together with 1,200 newly recruits.
 It was a 6- week training program called “the Beast”, aiming to set their minds from being civilian to soldier.

 That time she recalled that the beast was hard, but “it teaches you humility.”